 The Best Rock Hammer for Amateur Geologists and Beginner Rockhounds

-The next thing to do is choose the best rock hammer for you, whether you’re an amateur geologist or a beginner rockhound.
+The next thing to do is choose the best rock hammer that meets your specific need, whether you’re an amateur geologist or a beginner rockhound.
 Take into account what you’ll be using it for the most and choose the right rock hammer for your needs.

 Will you be driving chisels and splitting rocks?
 Will you be working with sedimentary rock looking for fossils and making tiles?
-Perhaps you will be digging and unearthing thundereggs.
+Perhaps you will be digging and unearthing thundereggs or geodes.
 There’s a “right” rock hammer for each of these jobs.

 The second rule of using a rock hammer is to use a good quality pair of gloves.
 If you try to use a rock hammer to crack a rock in your hand without using gloves, you will tear your hands to shreds.

 How to Break Small Hand Samples With A Rock Hammer